fasiha/mudderjs/README.md

 **Browser** Download [`mudder.min.js`](dist/mudder.min.js), then include it in your HTML: `<script src="mudder.min.js"></script>`.
 This loads the `mudder` object into the browser’s global namespace.

+**TypeScript** The community maintains type definitions for this JavaScript library on [DefinitelyTyped](https://www.npmjs.com/package/@types/mudder).
+To get them, run `npm install --save-dev @types/mudder` (after first installing the JavaScript package, with `npm install --save mudder`), then import as usual—for example, `import {SymbolTable, base62} from 'mudder';`.

 **Example usage** Create a new symbol table with the list of characters you want to use.
 In this example, we consider lowercase hexadecimal strings:
 ```js
 var mudder = require('mudder'); // only in Node